 Student work is evaluated throughout the semester through examinations, quizzes, research and writing assignments, projects and participation in class discussions.
-Final exams and/or projects typically comprise less than 50 percent of the final grade for a course.
+Final exams and/or projects comprise 30 - 50 percent of the final grade for a course.

 Grading Guidelines for Faculty